-Hyphema is the collection of blood in the front portion of the eye.
-The blood collects between the clear dome of the eye (cornea) and the colored part of the eye (iris).
-Sometimes the blood can cause a buildup in pressure which can damage the eye.
+Hyphema is when blood collects between the clear dome of the eye (cornea) and the colored part of the eye (iris).
+This can lead to a buildup in pressure that may harm the eye.

 |Normal Anatomy of the Eye|

 The bleeding is caused by a tear in the iris or nearby structures.
 The is often caused by trauma.
 It may also happen due to certain health problems.
 Sometimes the cause is not known.

 Hyphema caused by trauma is more common in males.
 Other things that may raise the risk of this problem from trauma are:

 - Playing sports that put the eyes at risk, such as racquetball